armosec/kubecop/pkg/exporters/README.md

-# KubeCope exporters package
+# KubeCop exporters package
-This package contains the exporters for the KubeCope project.
+This package contains the exporters for the KubeCop project.

 ## Exporters
 The following exporters are available: